MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-dynamicsgp-data-migration.md

 ---
-title: Migrate Data from Dynamics GP before 15.3 | Microsoft Docs
+title: Migrate Data from Dynamics GP before 15.3
-description: Before update 15.3, you could use the Dynamics GP Data Migration extension to migrate customers, vendors, inventory items, general ledger accounts, open payables and open receivables transactions from Dynamics GP to Business Central.
+description: Before update 15.3, you could use the Dynamics GP Data Migration extension to migrate customers, vendors, and more from Dynamics GP to Business Central.
 author: edupont04

 ms.service: dynamics365-business-central